Celebrating Moliere's enduring legacy, 400 years on | DW | 15.01.2022

 Yet in his plays, which are still regularly performed today, he already challenged figures of authority like the church, nobles and even death — but always through the power of laughter.

-The following four comedies allow us to meet the man who penned the words that have kept audiences laughing for centuries, right up through the present day.
+The following four comedies allow us to meet the man who penned the words that have kept audiences laughing for centuries, right up to the present day.

 Tartuffe, a fraudster who presents himself as a very pious man, worms his way into Orgon's family through flattery and lies.
 Orgon names Tartuffe as his only heir, replacing his oldest son, and even promises him his daughter's hand in marriage, who is less than thrilled.
 Tartuffe pushes his swindle and manages to obtain the family's house and all of their property.